sBondoc/OAI-Summer-2019/pages/lessons/lesson-03.md

 ## Using parameters in functions

-* Parameter values for a function are declared within the parentheses `()` of the function call
-* Clicking the right arrow  on a function call block adds parameter value and clicking the left arrow removes the last parameter value
-* Parameter values are separated by commas `,` in text mode
+* Values in function calls correspond with parameters in the respective function definition in sequential order

 Adding parameters to functions allows them to be more versatile, keeping the code shorter and easier to read.